X3I/poketwo.com/README.md

-# PokeTwo.com - A community support site for the PokéOne game.
+# PokeTwo - FAQ for PokéOne

+PokeTwo is an open source FAQ, accumulating the questions ased in the `#community-support` channel of the official Discord.